Category Archives: 1 Corinthians 7:14

 A Sanctification Similar to Cornelius In Acts 10: Fearing God While Yet Unsaved

 Sanctification is, by nature, a cooperative behavior or activity.
 The unbelieving spouse does not receive a superstitious blessing of sorts for merely squatting in the home of a child of God or for merely having their name on a marriage license.
 In order to remain married to the believer the unbeliever must actively cooperate with their believing spouse in this sanctification.
-This mindset, which is short of salvation, is very much like the God-fearers: Gentiles who attended the synagogue and followed the teachings of Judaism but who were not full-fledged Jews because they were not circumcised.
-So then, a failure on the part of the unbelieving spouse to consent here does not equate to leaving and divorcing, which would actually be the outcome of a failure to consent.
-Failure to “consent to live with” here means that the unbelieving spouse refuses cooperation with the believing spouse to become a God fearing couple–he or she refuses to live like the God-fearers lived.
+This mindset, which is short of salvation, is very much like the God-fearers: Gentiles who attended the synagogue and followed the teachings of Judaism but who were not full-fledged Jews because they were not circumcised (Acts 10:2, 11:14).

-By conforming to the holiness that the Holy Spirit is bringing into the believers life the unbeliever is admitting that God’s ways are greater than man’s ways and will to the best of their ability not impede but rather reflect the changes brought about by the Holy Spirit in the believing spouse.
-The vast majority of Evangelicals who very regrettably hold a Semi-Pelagian or Arminian view of the gospel (though repudiated twice as heresy by the church fathers) will misdiagnose the spiritual condition of the unbelieving spouse thinking them to be in Christ.
+The heart of God’s instructions here indicate that by conforming to the holiness that the Holy Spirit is bringing into the believers life, the unbeliever is admitting that God’s ways are greater than man’s ways and will to the best of their ability not impede but rather reflect the changes brought about by the Holy Spirit in the believing spouse.
+The vast majority of Evangelicals today regrettably hold a Semi-Pelagian or Arminian synergistic view of the gospel (though repudiated twice as heresy by the church fathers); these will misdiagnose the spiritual condition of the unbelieving spouse thinking them to be in Christ.
 But that simply is not the case because they have not “received a faith of the same kind as ours” (2 Peter 1:1).
-Their will must be favorable to the Christian religion and they desire the blessings of heaven, yet they lack saving faith and the changes that accompany it.
-So then, consent here means that the unbelieving spouse will work at conforming to the godliness their believing spouse is exhibiting rather than being bad company that corrupts the good morals of their believing spouse.
-They desire the grace of God necessary to follow the ways of the Lord, which makes them Christian moralists, but they will not cry out for God’s grace of forgiveness and the righteousness of Christ for they love their sin more.
+The faculty of their will must be favorable to the Christian religion and they desire the blessings of heaven, yet they lack repentance and saving faith and the changes that accompany regeneration.

 God’s second condition to which the unbeliever must consent is to help bring up the children in the fear and admonition of the Lord “for otherwise your children are unclean, but now they are holy” (Vs. 14).
 So then “consents to live with” means that the unbelieving spouse will not interfere or steer the children in any direction other than being raised in the fear of the Lord.
 The unbelievers words and deeds must be consistent with Christian virtues, again following the pattern set out by God fearing Gentiles.
 Perfection cannot be obtained by the believer or the unbeliever, but both must be working toward the goal of seeing the children all submit themselves to the Lordship of Jesus Christ for the forgiveness of their sins and the glory of God in their salvation.
 Often the unbelieving spouse is in a dead religion such as Catholicism or is an atheist and their desire is to raise their children in their own belief system or with no guidance whatsoever.
 Paul is teaching believers that such behavior does not meet the condition “consents to live with”.
 Thus, divorce and remarriage in the Lord or remaining single are the only obedient options for the believing spouse.